-The majority of cases are managed in public hospitals by teams.that provide medical, nursing, social, counselling and other support.
-Contact tracing and partner notification for sexual partners of HIV-infected persons are carried out jointly by the National Public Health Unit and the treating clinic.
+The majority of HIV cases are managed in the National Centre for Infectious Diseases (NCID) by a multi-disciplinary team that provides medical, nursing, social, counselling and other support.
+Contact tracing and partner notification for sexual partners of HIV-infected persons are carried out jointly by the National Public Health & Epidemiology Unit and the treating clinic.

 HIV/AIDS patients have access to subsidised inpatient and outpatient care.
 This includes hospital, radiological and laboratory charges, treatment of complications with standard drugs and consultation fees.
-Patients are allowed to withdraw up to \$\$550 per month from their Medisave3 account for anti-retroviral drugs.
-From 1 February 2010, Medifund4 assistance was extended to HIV treatment.
-From 2014, ARV drugs for HIV treatment have also been subsidised for lower to middle-income patients at public hospitals and institutions, if the drugs have been assessed to be clinically necessary and appropriate for treatment.
+Patients are allowed to withdraw up to \$\$550 per month from their Medisave accounts for anti-retroviral (ARV) drugs.
+From 1 February 2010, Medifund assistance was extended to HIV treatment.
+From 2014, ARV drugs for HIV treatment have also been subsidised for lower- to middle-income patients at public hospitals and institutions, if the drugs have been assessed to be clinically necessary and appropriate for treatment.